Romus Burgin: Early life and family

 Burgin was born to Joseph Harmon Burgin and Beulah May (née Perry) Burgin in Jewett, Texas.
 He attended and graduated from Jewett High School in 1940 where he had been Captain of the football team.

 Burgin's younger brother, Joseph ("Joe" or "J.D.")
 Delton (March 24, 1926 – February 17, 1945) joined the United States Army, after changing his year of birth from 1926 to 1925, and was sent to Europe, as a member of Company "C", 274th Infantry Regiment, 70th Infantry Division.
 Joseph died in Alsace-Lorraine on February 17, 1945, when he was killed by artillery fire near the river Saar and the town of Forbach, as they moved east toward Saarbrücken on the other side of the river, as part of a push against the Siegfried Line.
 He is buried at the Sardis Cemetery next to his parents.

 Military career

 Burgin joined the United States Marine Corps on November 13, 1942, during World War II and was assigned to the 9th Replacement Battalion.
 He soon became a mortarman in K-Company, 3rd Battalion, 5th Marines, 1st Marine Division (K/3/5), and fought in the Pacific War at Cape Gloucester, then alongside his friends Eugene Sledge and Merriell "Snafu" Shelton, on Peleliu, and Okinawa.
 Burgin was promoted to the rank of sergeant upon reaching Okinawa.

 He was awarded a Bronze Star for his actions in the Battle of Okinawa on 2 May 1945, when he destroyed a Japanese machine gun emplacement that had his company pinned down.
-He also was going to be put in for a Silver Star by Captain Andrew "Ack-Ack" Haldane for taking out a pillbox on Peleliu, but Haldane was killed by sniper fire before he could submit it.
+He also was to be recommended for a Silver Star by Captain Andrew "Ack-Ack" Haldane for destroying a pillbox on Peleliu, but Haldane was killed by sniper fire before he could submit the recommendation.